CTU-IIG/carla-simulator.nix/README.md

 To use this repository, you have to [install Nix][].

 The repository contains a [Nix flake][] with the CARLA simulator and related tools.
-An easy way to test it to run:
+An easy way to test it is to run:

     nix run github:CTU-IIG/carla-simulator.nix#carla-bin-0_9_15